giuliovignati/ptat_subthreshold/README.md

-# Voltage Reference with subthreshold MOSFETs
+# ⚡ Voltage Reference with subthreshold MOSFETs
 ![Image](https://github.com/user-attachments/assets/1dc5d9cd-48ef-45cc-8156-f44592f1d1de)
 ---

 ## Project Objectives
-The objective is to create a voltage reference of 500mV using mosfet with channel length in the range 50nm - 300nm in subthreshold region with a minimum variations of the output voltage in the temperature range -20, +80 celsius degrees.
+The objective is to design a voltage reference of 500mV using a MOSFET operating in the subthreshold region, with a channel length ranging from 50nm to 300nm.
+The design should minimize variations in the output voltage $V_{ref}$ over a temperature range of -20°C to +80°C.

 ## 🔥 PTAT in Subthreshold Region